cepdnaclk/e17-3yp-remote-medical-diagnostics/docs/README.md

 * Making appointments online
 * Video Consultation.
-* Diagnostics device that reads commonly needed measurements -Heartbeat sensing (clear audio with little to no background  noise) -Temperature  sensing ( 5&deg;C tolerance)
+* Diagnostics device that reads commonly needed measurements
+    - Heartbeat sensing (clear audio with little to no background  noise)
+    - Temperature  sensing ( 5&deg;C tolerance)
 * Ability to handle the device via software and hardware
 * Real-Time  measurements.
 * Getting valid prescriptions from the doctor